vttale/serve-stale/README.md

    authoritative server addresses are not able to be refreshed, resolution can possibly still be successful if the authoritative servers themselves are up.
-For instance, consider an attack on a toplevel domain that takes its nameservers offline; serve-stale resolvers that had expired glue addresses for subdomains within that TLD would still be able to resolve names within those subdomains, even those it had not previously looked up.
+For instance, consider an attack on a top-level domain that takes its nameservers offline; serve-stale resolvers that had expired glue addresses for subdomains within that TLD would still be able to resolve names within those subdomains, even those it had not previously looked up.

 7. Implementation Caveats

-   Answers from authoritative servers that have a DNS Response Code of either 0 (NOERROR) or 3 (NXDOMAIN) MUST be considered to have refreshed the data at the resolver.
-In particular, this means that this method is not meant to protect against operator error at the authoritative server that turns a name that is intended to be valid into one that is non-existent, because there is no way for a resolver to know intent.

    Stale data is used only when refreshing has failed, in order to adhere to the original intent of the design of the DNS and the